ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

-- **A concealment-derived intelligibility score.** Concealment is *continuity* — the sound had holes, and NetEQ papered over them — and it is already owned, one sub-layer down as `invented-speech`.
+- **A concealment-derived intelligibility score.** Concealment is *continuity* — the sound had holes, and NetEQ papered over them — and it is already owned, one sub-layer down as `concealed-samples`.
 Recomputing it with a different threshold and calling the result clarity would be one condition wearing two names, which is exactly what the [known deviations](./DETECTOR_TAXONOMY.md#known-deviations) list exists to